-If you live in Texas, you may be able to find the items you need at a library near you by using your TexShare card.
-You can apply for a card online, and use it to borrow books from most Texas college and university libraries - even some public libraries.
-For a list of participating libraries, visit the TexShare web site. www.dbu.edu/library/texshare.asp.
+Students who live in Texas may be able to use additional materials at a library near you by presenting a TexShare card.
+Apply for a card online, and use it to borrow books from most Texas college and university libraries - even some public libraries.
+For a list of participating libraries, visit the TexShare web site, www.dbu.edu/library/texshare.asp.